AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-1.rst

 Wrapping Up
 ===========

-Aside from a few minor updates, have finished the Unity3D project!
+Aside from a few minor updates, have finished the Unity project!
 Next Step: The Alexa Skill!